run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### Cluster URL

-The Run:ai user interface requires a URL address to the Kubernetes cluster.
-The requirement is relevant for SaaS installation only.
+The Run:ai user interface requires a URL to the Kubernetes cluster.
+You can use a domain name (FQDN) or an IP Address (deprecated).

-=== "Version 2.8"
-    You can use either a domain name (https only) or use the cluster IP directly.
-The recommended default is a domain-name.

-=== "Version 2.7 or lower"
-    Use a cluster IP only.

 #### Domain Name

 :octicons-versions-24: Version 2.8 and up.

+You must supply a domain name as well as __trusted__ certificate to that domain.

 Use an HTTPS-based domain (e.g. [https://my-cluster.com](https://my-cluster.com)) as the cluster URL.
 Make sure that the DNS is configured with the cluster IP and that there is an associated _ingress controller_ that is handling requests sent to this domain on the cluster.